Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsWUDAPT.rst

 .. figure:: /images/SUEWS_WUDAPT_NYC_ManhattanZoom.jpg
    :alt:  none
    :width: 100%
+   :align: center

    Zoom in the Manhattan island.

 #.
 As WGS84 (EPSG:4326) is in degree coordinates and maybe you want to specify your grid in meters, you need to change the CRS of your current QGIS-project.
-Click on the globe at the bottom right of your QGIS window and select *ESPG:26918* as your 'on the fly' CRS.
+Click on the globe at the bottom right of your QGIS window and select *ESPG:26918* as your *Project Coordinate Reference System* CRS.
 #.
-Open vector grid at *Vector > Research Tools > Vector grid*.
+Open *Create Grid* in the *Processing Toolbox*-panel to the right.
 #.
+Select *Rectangle (Polygon)* as grid type.
+#.
 Select the extend of your canvas by clicking the ... next to *Grid
-   extent (xmin, xmax, ymin, ymax)* and select *Use layer/canvas extent*.
+   extent * and select *Use Map Canvas Extent*.
 #.
-Select *Use Canvas Extent*.
-#.
 As you can see the units in now in meters and not in degrees.
 Specify the desired grid spacing to 5000 meters.
 This will save time later on.
 Of course you can set it a much smaller number if you have the time to wait when the model performs the calculations later on.
 #.
-Make sure the output is in polygons, not lines.
-#.
 Create as temporary layer.
 #.
 Save your grid by right-click on the new layer in the *Layers Panel* and choose *Save as...*.
-Here it is very imporant that you save in the same CRS as you other layers (ESPG:4326).
+Here it is very important that you save in the same CRS as you other layers (ESPG:4326).
 Save as a shape file.

 Population density